-Our first exciting update that we finally had some Cigar City beer!
-For those of you who don’t know, this has been on the beer bucket list for some time, so it was great to finally cross it off.
-Parry’s Pizza in Highlands Ranch had a special release of several bombers, so you know we had to get there for one!
-Although the beer we’ve been itching to try was the Jai Alai IPA, Parry’s had some of the more unique, seasonal bombers available.
-We picked the Evander American Brown Ale, but made some trades with another Cigar City fan to also try the Camp Braggot Ghost Stories.
-Evander was our overwhelming favorite, though the Braggot was also good.
-One of these days we’ll make a visit to Cigar City Brewing in Tampa, and when we do, you know we’ll bring a suitcase of the good stuff back home with us.
+We’re also so excited to say that we finally got to enjoy some Cigar City Brewing Co beer!
+In case you don’t know, Tampa is my hometown, so trying Tampa’s own Cigar City Brewing has been on our bucket list for a long time.
+It was great to finally get ‘er done!
+We enjoyed some Cigar City at Parry’s Pizza in Highlands Ranch.
+They had a special release of several CCBC bombers, so you know we had to go get one.
+We still haven’t got to try Cigar City’s Jai Alai IPA, which is perhaps their most popular flagship beer.
+However we did get to enjoy some Evander American Brown Ale.
+We also made some taster-trades with another Cigar City fan to try the Camp Braggot Ghost Stories.
+Both beers were great, but Evander was our favorite.
+One of these days we’ll make a visit to Cigar City Brewing Co in Tampa.
+When we do, you know we’ll bring a suitcase of great Tampa craft beer home with us.

-The second half of April included the Avery Big Ass Tap Takeover at Parry’s Pizza.
-With over 30 taps at each Parry’s location, we were able to try several of Avery’s less familiar brews.
+The second half of April we were back at Parry’s Pizza, this time for the Avery Big Ass Tap Takeover.
+Parry’s had over 30 taps of Avery beer at each location, allowing us to try several of Avery’s less familiar brews.
 A big favorite was the Hand of Buddha Belgian Pale Ale, a Belgian-style pale ale spiced with Buddha’s hand.
-We also couldn’t get enough of the Winter’s Day IPA, a delightfully refreshing IPA dry-hopped and spiced with rosemary.
-Parry’s has definitely become a go-to craft beer destination for us.
-While we love their Castle Rock location for the convenience, we also visit them in Highlands Ranch and at their newest location in Greenwood Village.
-This event was such a blast that we hung out at Parry’s drinking with friends the better part of the day.
+We also loved the Winter’s Day IPA, a delightfully refreshing IPA dry-hopped and spiced with rosemary.
+Parry’s Pizza has definitely become a go-to craft beer destination for us.
+While we love their Castle Rock location for the convenience, we also frequent Parry’s in Highlands Ranch and Greenwood Village, just to try the different beer selections at each location.
+The Big Ass Tap Takeover was such a blast that we hung out at Parry’s drinking with friends the better part of the day.